robfallows/tunguska-reactive-aggregate/README.md

 - `pipeline` is the aggregation pipeline to execute.
 - `options` provides further options:
   - `aggregationOptions` can be used to add further, aggregation-specific options.
 See [standard aggregation options](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#aggregate) for more information.
+  - `clientCollection` defaults to the same name as the original collection, but can be overridden to send the results to a differently named client-side collection.
+  - `observers`: An array of cursors.
+Each cursor is the result of a `Collection.find()`.
+Each of the supplied cursors will have an observer attached, so any change detected (and based on the selection criteria in the `find`) will re-run the aggregation pipeline.
+  - `debounceCount`: An integer representing the number of observer changes across all observers before the aggregation will be re-run.
+Defaults to 100.
+  - `debounceDelay`: An integer representing the maximum number of milli-seconds to wait for observer changes before the aggregation is re-run.
+Defaults to 100.

+  The following parameters are **deprecated** and will be removed in a later version.
+Both these parameters are now effectively absorbed into the `observers` option and if required should be added as a cursor (or another cursor) to the array of cursors in that.
-  - `observeSelector` can be given to improve efficiency.
+  - ~~`observeSelector` can be given to improve efficiency.
 This selector is used for observing the collection.
-  (e.g. `{ authorId: { $exists: 1 } }`)
+  (e.g. `{ authorId: { $exists: 1 } }`)~~
-  - `observeOptions` can be given to limit fields, further improving efficiency.
+  - ~~`observeOptions` can be given to limit fields, further improving efficiency.
 Ideally used to limit fields on your query.
   If none are given any change to the collection will cause the aggregation to be re-evaluated.
-  (e.g. `{ limit: 10, sort: { createdAt: -1 } }`)
+  (e.g. `{ limit: 10, sort: { createdAt: -1 } }`)~~
-  - `clientCollection` defaults to the same name as the original collection, but can be overridden to send the results to a differently named client-side collection.

 ## Quick Example